MancoUrgellet/Urgellet-api/README.md

-API Urgellet Recicla a apiUrgellet provant MancoUrgellet/api
+API Urgellet Recicla a apiUrgellet provant MancoUrgellet/api ha funcionat

 A server that serves a webpage, its resources, and some data